renpy/renpy/sphinx/source/android.rst

     fit available space while preserving aspect ratio, and the rest of the screen is filled with the border color.

+android-downloading.jpg
+    The image thjat's used when the app is downloading assets from Google Play Asset delivery.
+This should be surrounded by 1px of a monocolored border.
+When displayed, the image is scaled to fit available space while preserving aspect ratio, and the rest of the screen is filled with the border color.

+    A 20px-high progress bar is displayed 20px from the bottom, left, and right sides of the screen, showing download progress.

 .. _expansion-apk:

 Expansion APKs